Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Security of DSCS I

 \begin{claim_new} Given that the hash function used to construct the rank-based authenticated skip list is collision-resistant, the freshness of the data file is guaranteed in the DSCS I protocol. \end{claim_new}

 \begin{proof} Freshness of the data file is maintained using the rank-based authenticated skip list built over the authentication tags.
-For each update request made by the adversary during the data possession game, the challenger runs the procedure InitUpdate (which in turn calls the procedure ListInitUpdate described in Section~\ref{skip_list}) to compute the new metadata $d'_M$ from the skip-list proof $\Pi$ provided by the adversary.
+For each update request made by the adversary during the data possession game, the challenger runs the algorithm InitUpdate (which in turn calls the algorithm ListInitUpdate) to compute the new metadata $d'_M$ from the skip-list proof $\Pi$ provided by the adversary.
 After the adversary performs the update, it sends another proof $\Pi'$ corresponding to the updated skip list.
-Then, the challenger runs the procedure VerifyUpdate (which in turn calls the procedure ListVerifyUpdate) to compute $d_{new}$ from $\Pi'$ and to check if $d_M'\stackrel{?}=d_{new}$.
+Then, the challenger runs the algorithm VerifyUpdate (which in turn calls the algorithm ListVerifyUpdate) to compute $d_{new}$ from $\Pi'$ and to check if $d_M'\stackrel{?}=d_{new}$.
 The challenger updates the latest metadata $d_M=d_M'$ if and only if $d_M'=d_{new}$ and $\Pi'$ is a valid proof.
 If the adversary is able to make the challenger output 1 during some execution of VerifyUpdate without storing the latest authentication tags, then it must have found a collision for the hash function $h$ in some level of the rank-based authenticated skip list.
 However, as $h$ is taken to be collision-resistant, this event (forging a skip-list proof) occurs with a negligible probability.

-On the other hand, for each audit during the data possession game or the extraction phase, freshness of authentication tags is guaranteed by checking the validity of the skip-list proof $T_2=\{(t_i,\Pi(i))\}_{i\in I}$ with respect to the latest metadata $d_M$ (using the procedure Verify).
+On the other hand, for each audit during the data possession game or the extraction phase, freshness of authentication tags is guaranteed by checking the validity of the skip-list proof $T_2=\{(t_i,\Pi(i))\}_{i\in I}$ with respect to the latest metadata $d_M$ (using the algorithm Verify).
 The output of Verify is 1 if and only if $T_2$ is a valid skip-list proof.
 Again, if the adversary is able to forge a skip-list proof (with respect to $d_M$) without storing the latest authentication tags, then it must have found a collision for the hash function $h$ in some level of the rank-based authenticated skip list --- which occurs only with a negligible probability.